-- A. No detached accessory buildings in residential zones may exceed two stories, or thirty-five feet in height, except in accordance with State height allowances for affordable units. - B. No detached accessory building or structure in residential zones shall be located within the front yard setback. - C. On a corner lot, no dDetached accessory buildings in residential zones shall be located at a distance less than ten feet from the side street line, unless State laws indicate a reduced setback for specific housing where applicable. - D. Except for accessory dwelling units, as established in State law, nNo accessory buildings in residential zones, if one story in height shall be located nearer than five feet to the side or rear property line; or if two stories in height, shall be located nearer than eight feet to the side or rear property line. - f.
+- A. No detached accessory buildings in residential zones may exceed two stories, or thirtyfive feet in height, except in accordance with State height allowances for affordable units. - B. No detached accessory building or structure in residential zones shall be located within the front yard setback. - C. On a corner lot, no Detached accessory buildings in residential zones shall be located at a distance no less than ten feet from the side street line - D. Except for accessory dwelling units, as established by State law, nNo accessory buildings in residential zones, if one story in height shall be located nearer than five feet to the side or rear property line; or if two stories in height, shall be located nearer than eight feet to the side or rear property line. - f.
 Section 18.10.070, Additional dwelling units, is hereby deleted in its entirety. - g.
 Section 18.10.100, Fences, walls and hedges, is hereby amended at subsection (G) as follows: - "G. Barriers for swimming pools shall meet the requirements of Part 2.5 Appendix V Chapter 4 of the Uniform California Building Code." - h.
 Section 18.10.130, GP Volume II Standards, is hereby added as follows: